kenguest/Home-Assistant-Config/README.md

 #### [Hive](https://www.home-assistant.io/integrations/hive/) ####
-Used for controlling the Hive thermostats.
+Used for controlling the Hive thermostats/heating.
+I can display when the water/heating was last on in Home Assistant, which is not possible in the native Hive app on my phone.

 #### [HP Printer](https://github.com/elad-bar/ha-hpprinter) ####
 Ink levels, and also number of pages printed and scanned.